Atlassian Corporation PLC (NASDAQ:TEAM) Director Scott Farquhar Sells 7,665 Shares

 - On Tuesday, May 27th, Scott Farquhar sold 7,948 shares of Atlassian stock.
 The stock was sold at an average price of $210.81, for a total transaction of $1,675,517.88.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Clean Yield Group lifted its holdings in shares of Atlassian by 372.0% in the first quarter.
-Clean Yield Group now owns 118 shares of the technology company’s stock valued at $25,000 after buying an additional 93 shares during the period.
-Murphy & Mullick Capital Management Corp bought a new stake in Atlassian in the fourth quarter worth about $27,000.
-Colonial Trust Co SC raised its position in Atlassian by 100.0% in the fourth quarter.
-Colonial Trust Co SC now owns 138 shares of the technology company’s stock worth $34,000 after acquiring an additional 69 shares in the last quarter.
-Smithfield Trust Co lifted its holdings in Atlassian by 90.7% in the 1st quarter.
-Smithfield Trust Co now owns 164 shares of the technology company’s stock valued at $34,000 after acquiring an additional 78 shares during the last quarter.
-Finally, Summit Securities Group LLC bought a new position in shares of Atlassian during the 4th quarter valued at about $38,000.
+A number of large investors have recently added to or reduced their stakes in TEAM.
+Massachusetts Financial Services Co.
+MA acquired a new position in shares of Atlassian in the fourth quarter valued at approximately $687,486,000.
+Voya Investment Management LLC boosted its stake in Atlassian by 17,941.0% in the 4th quarter.
+Voya Investment Management LLC now owns 2,172,854 shares of the technology company’s stock valued at $528,693,000 after purchasing an additional 2,160,810 shares during the period.
+JPMorgan Chase & Co. boosted its stake in Atlassian by 72.9% in the 4th quarter.
+JPMorgan Chase & Co. now owns 4,284,400 shares of the technology company’s stock valued at $1,042,737,000 after purchasing an additional 1,806,042 shares during the period.
+Invesco Ltd. grew its holdings in Atlassian by 265.9% in the 4th quarter.
+Invesco Ltd. now owns 2,445,440 shares of the technology company’s stock valued at $595,171,000 after buying an additional 1,777,179 shares in the last quarter.
+Finally, Nuveen LLC bought a new position in Atlassian during the 1st quarter worth $327,665,000.
 Institutional investors own 94.45% of the company’s stock.

-Several research firms have recently commented on TEAM.
-Cantor Fitzgerald raised Atlassian from a “neutral” rating to an “overweight” rating and lowered their target price for the company from $304.00 to $272.00 in a report on Wednesday, April 2nd.
-Truist Financial reduced their price objective on Atlassian from $350.00 to $300.00 and set a “buy” rating for the company in a research report on Monday, March 31st.
-Macquarie lowered their price objective on Atlassian from $270.00 to $250.00 and set an “outperform” rating for the company in a research note on Friday, May 2nd.
-Mizuho dropped their target price on Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a research report on Thursday, June 12th.
-Finally, Robert W. Baird upgraded Atlassian from a “neutral” rating to an “outperform” rating and cut their target price for the company from $320.00 to $255.00 in a research note on Monday, April 14th.
-Five research analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $282.19.
+A number of equities analysts recently weighed in on TEAM shares.
+Macquarie reduced their target price on shares of Atlassian from $270.00 to $250.00 and set an “outperform” rating for the company in a research note on Friday, May 2nd.
+Canaccord Genuity Group decreased their price objective on Atlassian from $300.00 to $255.00 and set a “buy” rating for the company in a report on Friday, May 2nd.
+Baird R W raised Atlassian from a “hold” rating to a “strong-buy” rating in a research report on Monday, April 14th.
+Truist Financial reduced their price target on Atlassian from $350.00 to $300.00 and set a “buy” rating for the company in a research report on Monday, March 31st.
+Finally, Jefferies Financial Group decreased their price target on shares of Atlassian from $330.00 to $262.00 and set a “buy” rating for the company in a research note on Monday, April 7th.
+Four equities research analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Atlassian has an average rating of “Moderate Buy” and an average target price of $282.19.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.